 “[Kurzweil] predicts VR will advance so much that physical workplaces will become a thing of the past.
 Within a few decades, our commutes could just become a matter of strapping on a headset.”
 I don’t know about 20 years, but at some point remote jacking will be a thing, even on Mondays.

 There are benefits.
 Barring health concerns, VR could up productivity while downgrading the effects of isolation.
 Jacking in for a meeting every few is better than wasting away on a train.
 On Wall Street, my Queens commute vaporized an hour plus each way.
 More with bad weather.
 Talk about stress.

-Much better.
-But there’s something about meeting in person that beckons VR back to the corporeal.
 Here’s the thing about humans.
 We need face time.
 Facial and behavioral cues, however subtle, are the currency we use to navigate social contexts, especially in professional settings.
-Even now, leading a three-way from my cell isn’t half as good as Skype or Gchat—the limitations of which I can strongly affirm.
+Even now, leading a three-way from my cell isn’t half as good as Skype or Gchat (the limitations of which I can strongly affirm).